How To Connect Rain Barrels – DIY Guide for Homeowners

 1) What is the “Best Type” of Rain Barrel To Install

-You’ll also need to decide what type of rain barrel you’d like.
+You’ll also need to decide what rain barrel you’d like.
 There are many options and types of rain barrels.
 I’ll go into more detail later in the article, but for now, I’ll touch on some of the most common types of rain barrels:

 • Plastic rain barrel.
 These are very popular and readily available in most DIY or hardware stores.
 They’re usually made out of PVC or polyethylene.
 Plastic rain barrels are also considered the most hygienic and safer for storing water.